 To calculate your break-even ACoS, you need first to calculate your profit margin (Sale Value- Item Cost) and ACoS and then compare the two.

 Your ultimate goal is to ensure that your profit margin is higher than your ACoS.
 However, if your ACoS is higher than your profit margin, you’re making losses.
 You can adjust this and realize break-even ACoS by reducing your item costs, including shipping, manufacturing, and warehouse costs.
-Our ACoS calculator can help you to calculate ACoS and break even ACoS quickly.

 5. Return on Advertising Spend (RoAS)